jeremyButtler/bioTools/README.md

   are smaller parts of my projects.
 I have included the project they were designed for / first appeared in.

+Still need to do OS tests on all tools.
+This is a spare time project, so does not get done.

 # License

 Primary is unlicense (public domain), but if publice domain does not work or is not desired it defaults to MIT (alternate).

+# Scripts

+The mkfileScripts directory has bash scripts to build makefiles for bioTools.

+- buildMkfile.sh is a bash script to build a make file for a specified OS type from the librarys
+  - Input: OS program-name main-file librarys
+  - Input: nothing or "-h" for help message
+  - here is the example for unix tbCon
+    - `bash buildMkfile.sh unix tbCon mainTbCon samEntry tbCon charCp`
+  - Options:
+    - bug: for debug (should not need)
+    - unix: for general unix
+    - static: for unix's that support static builds
+    - win: windows (still need to test some programs)
+    - plan9: for plan9 (have not tested all programs yet)
+- allOSMkfiles.sh is a bash scripts that calls buildMkfile.sh for all its OS's
+  - Input: program-name main-file librarys
+  - Input: nothing or "-h" for help message
+  - Here is the example for the unix tbCon
+  - Here is the example for tbCon
+    - `bash allOSMkfiles.sh tbCon mainTbCon samEntry charCp tbCon charCp`

 # List of tools